+Good question!
 Here’s the breakdown:

 The focus of an EF internship is to build fundamental business skills by immersing yourself in the key activities of an international company or non-profit organization; how much responsibility you’re given will depend on your skillset and how invested you are in your own growth.

 Your day-to-day will likely include completing independent projects, or assignments and performing entry-level support tasks.
 Once complete, you can ask for a recommendation from your host organization.

 You’ll live in a vibrant neighborhood with easy access to public transportation, located less than an hour from your internship.
-Your accommodation is a single room in an apartment or residence that you share with other interns in your host city.
-The residence will be a typical student apartment for your host city, so the size of your room will depend on that.
+Your accommodation is a single room in an apartment or residence that you share with other interns in your host city; the residence will be a typical student apartment for your host city, so the size of your room will depend on that.

 Annabel H., EF Gap Year Class of 2019 Boston University Class of 2023

 During my internship in Madrid, I learned a ton of new programs.
 I was working with virtual reality, so I learned different ways to manipulate different software, draw in virtual reality—stuff that I thought I’d ever be able to do.
-I also learned more about team bonding and communication, met a ton of new people, and learned how to communicate in a new language.
+I also learned more about team bonding and communication, met new people, and learned how to communicate in a new language.